-Laser Cutter Repairs, Support and Upgrades.
+Co2 Laser repairs, Co2 Laser Servicing, Support and Upgrades.

-Get your laser cutter repaired or upgraded by us
+Get your laser cutter repaired or upgraded by us.

 What ever you want to call us - Laser cutter guy, Laser Cutter Engineer, Laser Cutter Fixer; Studio T has extensive experience in repairing and maintaining Computer Aided Manufacture machines.
 Laser cutters are our expertise.
+We can replace your laser tube and remain cost effective.

 What makes us different?